3D Small Object Detection with Dynamic Spatial Pruning: Experiment

 \section{Experiment}

 In this section, we conduct experiments to investigate the performance of our approach on 3D small object detection.
-We first describe our benchmarks and experimental settings.
-Then we compare DSPDet3D with the mainstream 3D object detection methods.
-We also visualize the pruning process of DSPDet3D for better understanding.
-Next we train DSPDet3D in a category-agnostic way and transfer it to large scale building to further demonstrate its usefulness.
-Finally we discuss the limitations of our approach.
+We first describe the datasets and experimental settings.
+Then we compare DSPDet3D with the state-of-the-art 3D object detection methods.
+We also design ablation experiments to study the effectiveness of the proposed methods.
+Finally we transfer DSPDet3D to extremely large scenes to show its efficiency and generalization ability.